lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 }
 ```

-To enable lazy loading, we now need the corresponding ProductController.
+To enable lazy loading, we now need the corresponding `ProductController`.
 This
 one renders three products by default, i.e. one row in the frontend.

 ```php